UK railway signalling: Lens placement and alignment

-In the past use was made of searchlight signals.
+Searchlight signals were utilized from the early days of colour light signals, alongside early vertically arranged signal heads in early 1920s.
 These have a single lamp in front of which is placed either a red, yellow, or green filter to show the respective aspect.
 The filter assembly is moved by an electro-magnet.
 For a double-yellow aspect a second lamp is fitted, illuminated only when required.
 A few traditional searchlight signals (i.e. with moving filter glasses inside) remain in use in the Clacton area.
+These fell out of favour by the 1960s, being replaced by the multi-lens vertically arranged signals, with searchlight style signals only being allowed in circumstances where the signal lens would allow better signal sighting due to a physical obstructions to sight lines.
+By 1991, the use of searchlight signals in any future installation was prohibited.

-The concept had a renaissance in the 2000s with the advent of LEDs which allow the same aperture to be used to display multiple colours.
+The concept had a renaissance in the 2000s with the advent of LEDs which allow the same aperture to be used to display multiple colours, while eliminating moving parts that could fail on searchlight signals.
 Similar to the earlier searchlight signals, these LED signals use one aperture to display red, yellow, and green aspects, and a second aperture to display the top yellow of a double yellow where required in four-aspect signalling areas.

 When junction indicators are fitted, they are typically placed above the principal aspects of a signal.

-Signal alignment is generally aimed towards a distance 200 yards (183 metres) in rear of the signal (that is, in the direction behind the driver observing it) and at a height of 2.5 to 3 m above the left hand rail.
+Signal positioning guidance aims for a signal to be understood by a driver at a distance between 250–800 m from the signal, with no obstructions within 40 m and at a height of 2.5 to 3 m above the left-hand rail.
+Signals are positioned 900–2100 mm from the inside edge of the left-hand rail.
+Right-hand signals are used in situations where local conditions make a left-hand placement unsuitable.
 Ground mounted signals are rarely so critical for alignment (an advantage of ground mounting) and are often used in tunnels, where the relative luminosity of the aspects is much higher.